Skip to content

 Embodied harm produced by rigid classification

-To be searched, detained, or supervised by the police is to be placed in a position of extreme vulnerability.
+To be searched, detained, or supervised by the police is to be placed in a position of acute situational vulnerability – arising from the intersection of bodily exposure, institutional authority, and lived exposure to gendered violence.
 For a transitioned woman, that vulnerability is already shaped by the lived experience of male violence, sexual threat, and social scrutiny.

 Being searched by male officers when one’s body is materially female is experienced as degrading and terrifying.
 It involves forced exposure, loss of bodily autonomy, and the knowledge that refusal carries consequences.
 For many, it echoes sexual assault.
 For others, it creates trauma where none existed before.